Khaleda Zia: Early life and education

-Khaleda Khanam "Putul" was born in 1945 in Jalpaiguri in the then undivided Dinajpur District in Bengal Presidency, British India (now in Jalpaiguri District, India) but her ancestral home is in Fulgazi, Feni She was the third of five children of tea-businessman father Iskandar Ali Majumder, who was from Fulgazi, Feni District and mother Taiyaba Majumder, who was from Chandbari (now in Uttar Dinajpur District).
-According to her father, Khal After the partition of India in 1947, they migrated to Dinajpur town (now in Bangladesh).
-Khanam first attended Dinajpur Missionary School and later completed her matriculation from Dinajpur Girls' School in 1960.
-In the same year, she married Ziaur Rahman, then a captain in the Pakistan Army.
-She then used the name "Khaleda Zia" or "Begum Khaleda Zia".
-Zia then studied at Dinajpur Surendranath College until 1965 when she went to West Pakistan to stay with her husband.
-In March 1969, they moved from Karachi to Dhaka.
-Following Rahman's posting, the family then moved to Sholoshohor area in Chittagong.
+Khaleda Khanam "Putul" was born in 1945 in Jalpaiguri in the then undivided Dinajpur District in Bengal Presidency, British India (now in Jalpaiguri District, India), but her ancestral home is in Fulgazi, Feni.
+She was the third of five children of tea businessman father Iskandar Ali Majumder, who was from Fulgazi, Feni District, and mother Taiyaba Majumder, who was from Chandbari (now in Uttar Dinajpur District).
+According to her father, after the partition of India in 1947, they migrated to Dinajpur town (now in Bangladesh).
+Khaleda describes herself as "self-educated", and there are no records of her graduating from high school; initially, she attended Dinajpur Missionary School and later Dinajpur Girls' School.
+In 1960, she married Ziaur Rahman, then a captain in the Pakistan Army.
+After marriage, she changed her name to Khaleda Zia by taking her husband's first name as her surname.
+She reportedly enrolled in Surendranath College in Dinajpur but moved to West Pakistan to stay with her husband in 1965.
+Her husband was deployed as an army officer during the Indo-Pakistani War of 1965.
+In March 1969, the couple shifted back to East Pakistan.
+Due to Rahman's posting in the army, the family then moved to Chittagong.

-She was a prisoner at Dhaka Cantonment in 1971 at the time of Freedom Fight/Liberation War of Independence under custody of Pakistan Army's Major General Jamshed.

 Family

 Zia's first son, Tarique Rahman (b.
-1967), got involved into politics and went on to become the acting chairman of Bangladesh Nationalist Party.
+1967), got involved in politics and went on to become the acting chairman of the Bangladesh Nationalist Party.
 Her second son, Arafat Rahman "Koko" (b.
 1969), died of a cardiac arrest in 2015.
-Zia's sister, Khurshid Jahan (1939–2006) served as the Minister of Women and Children Affairs during 2001–2006.
+Zia's sister, Khurshid Jahan (1939–2006), served as the Minister of Women and Children Affairs during 2001–2006.
 Her younger brother, Sayeed Iskander (1953–2012), was also a politician who served as a Jatiya Sangsad member from the Feni-1 constituency during 2001–2006.
 Her second brother, Shamim Iskandar, is a retired flight engineer of Bangladesh Biman.
 Her second sister is Selina Islam.